Spring–Summer 2026

 Grades are awarded on a scale from 0 to 100, where 100 is the best grade and 60 is the minimum passing grade.

-Problem sets: There will be 6 take-home problem sets assigned roughly every two weeks and due in two weeks' time.
-The problem sets will be posted on the class' Dingtalk group on Fridays and due on Thursdays.
-You should hand in your assignments to our TA.
+Homework: There will be 1 take-home assignment near the eighth week of the course, to be posted on the class' Dingtalk group and due in two weeks' time.
+You should hand in your assignments to me.
 In general, no late homework will be accepted, but if you missed the deadline because you were ill or for another good reason, please contact me as soon as possible.
-Your solutions must be written legibly and you must name them.
+Your solutions must be written legibly, and you must name your submission.
 Both handwritten and printed solutions are equally acceptable, though using LaTeX is highly encouraged for students interested in diving deeper into formal logic.
-Problem sets are important because learning properly logic takes a lot of effort and constant practice.
-Learning logic is like learning a new language or a new skill like swimming or a musical instrument.
+Problem sets are important because learning logic properly takes a lot of effort and constant practice.
+Learning logic is like learning a new language or a new skill, like swimming or a musical instrument.
 It takes a lot of effort and daily practice.
 If you don’t practice the new skill, you lose it.

 Participation: I will not require you to speak up in class, but any form of engagement with the lectures is highly encouraged.
 The use of mobile phones, computers, and other portable devices is permitted for taking notes and class-related activities only.